Welcome to the website for St. Mary’s Church, North Mymms.

 Looking further ahead.....

-In this year when we are commemorating the start of the First World War, an exhibition remembering those local men who died will be on display at St Mary's on Sunday 9th November from 2pm - 4.30pm, and Saturday 15 November from 2pm - 4.30pm.
+In this year when we are commemorating the start of the First World War, an exhibition remembering those local men who died will be on display in St Catherine's Chapel at St Mary's from Saturday 8 November through to Sunday 16 November.

 see more details